Rough Dreams (2002, 43.15) **/½

 Með Suð í Eyrum Við Spilum Endalaust ('with a buzz in our ears we play endlessly') is generally regarded as the point at which Sigur Rós cheered up, although, of course, nothing's ever that simple.
 While certainly more upbeat than their previous output, it's still quite unmistakeably Sigur Rós, a couple of tracks pushing the ten-minute barrier, although I believe most of it's sung in Icelandic, with one song in English.
 Careful, chaps...
 Essentially, though, it's every bit as good as everything else they've done, just a little more optimistic.
 Somewhere along the line, the band discovered the Mellotron; I suspect it might've been sooner had they not been isolated in Iceland, a country not known for its Mellotronic activity.
 The last I heard, they're ordering a new M4000 from Streetly Electronics, but haven't been able to decide what sounds they want in it...
 They borrowed an M400 for the recording of Með Suð..., adding strings to Fljótavík, although there are several other places on the album it could be, but apparently isn't.
 Although you'd think keyboard player Kjartan "Kjarri" Sveinsson would've played it, I believe it was actually drummer Orri Páll Dýrason.
 So; another wonderful Sigur Rós album.
 Bastards.
 Very little Mellotron, mind, but I'd like to think that when they finally get their M4000 sorted out, they might use it a little more.

 A little story for you...
-My girlfriend (yes, I have one) and I went to see the band on tour in late 2008, then got a call from Mellotron HQ a couple of weeks later: would we like to lend the band my M400 for a DVD shoot at a major gig?
+My then-partner and I went to see the band on tour in late 2008, then got a call from Mellotron HQ a couple of weeks later: would we like to lend the band my M400 for a DVD shoot at a major gig?
 Er, whadd'ya think?
 We belted back up to north London and hauled it up to Alexandra Palace, a grand old gothic pile on a hill looking out over the city.
 We got it soundchecked, then it was hidden under a black sheet until they played Fljótavík, at which point it was produced to minor cheers (!), Orri reprising his studio part on the string section.
 We were promised a copy of the DVD (eventually titled Inni), which still hasn't appeared, despite several follow-up e-mails (thanks, guys).
 It turns out that a two-CD set of their performance has also been released under the same title, recorded across both nights.
 You can hear the size of the place from the cheers that open proceedings, after which we get a faithful reproduction of the hundred-minute set they played on the tour, including the second night version of Fljótavík and yes, Orri played the Mellotron as badly as we remember...

 Sigur Rós have had some bad press from certain quarters, claiming that they're just some run-of-the-mill post-rock outfit, to which I say: bullshit.
 There's no guarantee you'll like what they do, but don't lump 'em in with your Godspeeds! and your Mogwais, thank you very much.
 Two albums here, both well worth hearing, but don't bother for the Mellotron (even when it's mine).